 These 12 are: the cardiovascular system, the digestive system, the endocrine system, the immune system, the integumentary system, the lymphatic system, the muscular system, the nervous system, the reproductive system, the respiratory system, the skeletal system, and the urinary system.

-But there’s one “system” that’s vitally important to our well being, and it’s not included in those 12.
+But there’s one “system” that’s vitally important to our well-being, yet not included in those 12.
 In fact, you probably didn’t miss it, or think about it.
-Strangely, though you could not live without it, it’s not technically part of you.
+Odd that you could not live without it and yet it’s not really you, but a part of you.

 I’m referring to our microbiota.